kubernetes-sigs/cluster-api/docs/book/src/developer/providers/v1alpha3-to-v1alpha4.md

   - When imported, the test module version should always match the Cluster API one.
 - The CAPD go module in test/infrastructure/docker has been removed.

-## Upgrade kube-rbac-proxy to v0.8.0

-- Find and replace the `kube-rbac-proxy` version (usually the image is `gcr.io/kubebuilder/kube-rbac-proxy`) and update it to `v0.8.0`.

 ## Klog version

 - The klog package used has been upgraded to v2.5.x.
 It is recommended that